watermelon588/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 a small Tic-Tac-Toe game project with python.
+This is my first Git repository.